awslabs/ec2-spot-jenkins-plugin/docs/SETUP-WINDOWS-AGENT.md

 1. Goto to AWS Console and create image of preconfigured instance

-## Before using this AMI for Jenkins Slave
+## Before using this AMI for Jenkins Agent

 - Make sure you required traffic could go to Windows from Jenkins.
 You can find required ports above in ```Configure Firewall``` section